kevingravois/servicenow/README.md

 ## Fields
 <a name="fields--column-label"></a><a name="1.1"></a>
 - [1.1](#fields--column-label) **Column labels**: Use capital for first letter of first word then lowercase for all subsequent words.
 Avoid using any puncuation or special characters.
+Capitalize all letters for acronyms.

     > Why?
 They allow you to define all the properties of an object in one place.

     + `Event time`
     + `Validation plan attached`
+    + `Job ID`